Blotch3D/Blotch3D/README.md

 X-axis

-The axis that extends right from the origin.
+The axis that extends right from the origin in an untransformed coordinate system.

 Y-axis

-The axis that extends forward from the origin.
+The axis that extends forward from the origin in an untransformed coordinate system.

 Z-axis

-The axis that extends up from the origin.
+The axis that extends up from the origin in an untransformed coordinate system.

 Origin